Atherton, Greater Manchester: Governance

-Atherton is an electoral ward of the Metropolitan Borough of Wigan.
-The ward elects three councillors to the 75-member metropolitan borough council, Wigan's local authority.
-As of 2019 Councillors in all three local wards are part of the Independent Network.
+The town is represented by 2 electoral wards with 6 councillors in the Metropolitan Borough of Wigan, Atherton North & Atherton South with Lilford.
+The wards each elect three councillors to the 75-member metropolitan borough council/local authority.

 Historically, Atherton was in the Hundred of West Derby, a judicial division of southwest Lancashire.
 Atherton was one of the six townships or vills that made up the ancient ecclesiastical parish of Leigh.
 The townships existed before the parish.
 The manor of Atherton was held by the Atherton family from the de Botelers, whose chief manor was at Warrington.

 Under the terms of the Poor Law Amendment Act 1834 the townships were part of the Leigh Poor Law Union which was established on 26 January 1837 comprising an area covering the whole of the ancient parish of Leigh and part of Winwick.
 Workhouses existed in Pennington, Culcheth, Tyldesley, Lowton and Hag Fold in Atherton, but the Leigh Union workhouse at Atherleigh replaced them in the 1850s.
 In 1863 the Local Government Act 1858 was adopted for the township, meaning it was governed by a local board of health, a type of regulatory body responsible for standards of hygiene and sanitation in the township.
 In 1894 part of the township was added to Leigh Urban District; the remainder became Atherton Urban District.
 The urban district was abolished in 1974 under the Local Government Act 1972, when the area became part of the Metropolitan Borough of Wigan, a local government district of the metropolitan county of Greater Manchester.

 There has been much protest to the local government arrangements, with a significant proportion of Atherton residents having a stronger affinity to nearby bordering areas of Bolton and Salford, than Wigan itself.
 This is seen in the local councillor representation of 3 independent councillors for Atherton in a usually strong Labour voting area.

-Atherton is part of the Bolton West Parliamentary constituency.
-It is the only ward in the borough of Wigan to be represented outside of the boroughs 3 constituencies (the remainder of the borough is represented by Leigh, Makerfield or Wigan).
-Atherton's MP is Chris Green of the Conservative Party who won the parliamentary seat for Bolton West in the 2015 general election.
-Howe Bridge is in the Leigh constituency represented by James Grundy (Conservative Party (UK)).